"How do I get an in-ear monitor mix?"

 Here's the deal.
 What's carried on InEarGear.com is all of the industry boiled down to a few products.
 I've done a lot of comparing, research, and trying of products for you.

 Each year at the NAMM show I check out all the new products.
 One outfit had 12 drivers!
 I listened and they sounded fine.
-Here's the thing, after two armature drivers, I've never heard the difference that would justify the added cost.
+Here's the thing, after two or three armature drivers, I've never heard the difference that would justify the added cost.
 I'm really not sure I can hear a difference at all.
 I've paid through the nose for mega driver stuff and I just wanted to believe!

 I went from a dual driver Westone mold to a three way and spent a fortune.
 I heard no difference.
 I opened a 3 way Shure SE535CL and compared it to the Shure SE425 2 way.
 I heard no huge difference.
 Keep in mind, I'm talking stage rock n roll here.

-You head-fi guys like talking top shelf, burn in time etc and that's fine.
+You head-fi guys that like talking top shelf, burn in time etc and that's fine.
 You read reviews on the mega drivers how badass they are.
 It's like buying a new expensive guitar, you've spent a fortune on it and you believe it's the best - worth all the money you've invested.
 You tell everyone you know and continue convincing yourself that it was worth all you spent.
 Same with the mega driver IEMs in the chat rooms.
 I've been there.

 Do you believe with a 12 driver IEM that if a couple drivers went out, you'd hear a difference - nope.
 When you're standing in front of a PA system and it's kicking your ass.
 Can you tell if it's one, two, three, four way?
 Nope, you just know it sounds really good.
 The rest is selling hype.
 All the national and regional touring acts we do sound for ask for bi-amped wedges.
 For the last ten years, I've put full range wedges in front of them.
 They sound real good.
-Never has an act said, "is that a 2 way system"?
+Never has an act said, "is that a bi-amp monitor"?

 In ear gear has the basics, the standards, the meat and potatoes of in ear monitors.
 I try out everything on the market and if it beats something on this site, I'll switch out or add.